mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Science Branch/members/Fate.md

 Fate made their own bionic arm that extended into some of their internal organs.
 Acting as a form of life-support, while also allowing Fate to change their own genome on a whim.
 Giving them shape-shifting like abilities and stopping Fate's aging at the age of 37 (15 ACY).

-During this time, a friend of him got into a deadly explosion and was saved by Fate using an experimental technique to turn normal people into [[Demi-Dogs]], which was successful with minor side-effects.
+During this time, a friend of him got into a deadly explosion and was saved by Fate using an experimental technique to turn normal people into [[Demi-Dogs]].
+Which was successful with minor side-effects.

 Currently actively working on [[THREAT]] with a small team of two other scientists in [[LAB-03]].
 ## Gear: